jimmycuadra/lita-karma/README.md

 Lita: karma worst
 ```

 These commands will list 5 terms by default.
-To specify a number, pass a second argument to the karma command:
+To specify a number (no greater than 25), pass a second argument to the karma command:

 ```
 Lita: karma best 10